quicklabby/dockerhomelab/README.md

 # **Docker Compose Homelab**

 Here you can find my working docker compose setup running on my server.
-You will need to install first docker and docker compose related to your linux distro:
+Prior to utilization, it is necessary to install Docker and Docker Compose tailored to your Linux distribution.
+For installation guidance, please refer to the following documentation:

 https://docs.docker.com/compose/install/